 If your baby gets group B strep, he or she will be treated with IV antibiotics to kill the bacteria.
 Your baby will stay in the hospital until your doctor is sure your baby is better.

-What problems can group B strep cause?
+Living with group B strep

 In healthy adults, group B strep doesn’t usually cause any problems.
 Certain groups are more likely to have complications from group B strep: